pbosetti/xtemplate/README.md

 If the git hash is followed by `§` then the originating git is in a dirty state, i.e., there are pending changes to be committed.

 **NOTE**: the proper versioning information is collected by the cmake command, **not** by make.
 Consequently, in order to have updated and correct version numbering in the installer name and in the `defines.h` **remember to re-run cmake** before calling `make package`

+# Visual Studio Code integration
+This template also provides 4 *tasks* for Visual Studio Code.
+If you enter `tasks` in the command palette you will find:
+1. `clean xbuild`: removes the content of the `xbuild` folder
+2. `cross-configure`: performs the cmake configuration
+3. `cross-compile`: performs the actual compilation
+4. `install`: install the compilation results into `products`

+On Mac, tasks can be quickly invoked with `cmd-shift-B`.
+You can customize the tasks by editing the `.vscode/tasks.json` file.